By Charlie Ashton

 Numbers like these indicate a business value proposition for vCPE that is much more clear-cut than for many other NFV functions and services.
 As a use case, vCPE also has less dependency on the complexities of Management and Orchestration (MANO), where the standards are still in flux and there’s a lack of consensus on which approach will gain the most traction.

 So it’s easy to see why Finance executives at service providers are excited about vCPE.
 From the Operations side however, important questions have been raised about achieving service reliability while maximizing cost reductions.
-Wind River’s recently-announced Titanium Server CPE platform addresses this challenge.
+Wind River’s recently-announced Titanium Edge platform addresses this challenge.

 Multiple hosting scenarios